NLPatVCU/PaperScraper/README.md

 Testing
 =======================================
-Ensure that you have an internet connnection before testing.
+Ensure that you have an internet connection before testing.
 To execute all tests, run the command `python setup.py test` from the top-level directory.
 To execute a single test, run the command `nosetests -s <test_file_path>`.
 The -s flag will allow print statements to print to console.
 Please remove all print statements before submitting a pull request.